 Here are some points to remember about a weighted grading system:

-- We recommend viewing the grade calculation settings and consider hoe the current grades display to students.
+- We recommend viewing the grade calculation settings and consider how the current grades display to students.

-- Weighted gradebooks require that all category weights add up to 100%.
+- Weighted gradebooks require that all category weights add up to a 100% final grade.

 - All item weights within a category also must add up to 100%.